open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/modules/dblink.html.md

 `dblink_connect_u()` is initially installed with all privileges revoked from `PUBLIC`, making it un-callable except by superusers.
 In some situations, it may be appropriate to grant `EXECUTE` permission on `dblink_connect_u()` to specific users who are considered trustworthy, but this should be done with care.

-**Warning:** If a Greenplum Database system has configured users with an authentication method that does not involve a password, then impersonation and subsequent escalation of privileges can occur when a non-superuser runs `dblink_connect_u()`.
+> **Caution** If a Greenplum Database system has configured users with an authentication method that does not involve a password, then impersonation and subsequent escalation of privileges can occur when a non-superuser runs `dblink_connect_u()`.
 The `dblink` connection will appear to have originated from the user specified by the function.
 For example, a non-superuser can run `dblink_connect_u()` and specify a user that is configured with `trust` authentication.

 Also, even if the `dblink` connection requires a password, it is possible for the password to be supplied from the server environment, such as a `~/.pgpass` file belonging to the server's user.
 It is recommended that any `~/.pgpass` file belonging to the server's user not contain any records specifying a wildcard host name.